-- 1st Energy, EWON, Simply Energy, AGL and Red/Lumo Energy did not think clarifications are required to overcharging Rules to support changes to customer transfer process. - EWOSA suggested that the refund occurring "within" 10 days, or five business days given EFTPOS functionality available today.
+- 1st Energy, EWON, Simply Energy, AGL and Red and Lumo Energy did not think clarifications are required to support changes to customer transfers. - EWOSA suggested that the refund occurring "within" 10 days, or five business days given EFTPOS functionality available today.

-All stakeholders were opposed to AEMO's proposal for not allowing retailers to recover an undercharge as their removal is likely to expose retailers to some financial risk and change incentives if removed for transfers.54
+All stakeholders were opposed to AEMO's proposal for not allowing retailers to recover an undercharge as their removal is likely to expose retailers to some financial risk and change incentives if removed for transfers.

-5.4 Commission analysis and draft decision
+5.4 Commission's draft decision

-The Commission agrees with the majority of stakeholders that no clarifications to the overcharging Rules are required to accommodate more customer transfers on estimates.
+The Commission agreed with the majority of stakeholders that no clarifications to the overcharging Rules are required to accommodate more customer transfers on estimates.
 This is because the existing provisions are working effectively at present.

-The Commission has chosen not to adopt AEMO's proposal on the undercharging provisions.
-This is because removing the ability for a retailer to recover any undercharge, but having to refund any overcharge would create additional financial risks to retailers.
+The Commission draft decision was to not to adopt AEMO's proposal on changes to the undercharge provisions.
+This was because removing the ability for a retailer to recover any undercharge, but having to refund any overcharge, would create unnecessary additional financial risks for retailers.